-New students, faculty and staff can obtain an identification card inside the OneCard office located in the West Building.
-2nd floor, room 203.
+New students, faculty and staff can obtain an identification card inside the OneCard office located in the West Building, 2nd floor, room 203.
 While on campus, students, faculty, and staff must possess a Hunter College ID Card.
+This card is necessary for gaining access to the campus.
 The ID card is the property of the College and must be presented upon request of a College official.
 If your card is lost/stolen please go to the Bursars Office in the North Building to pay a replacement fee of \$10.00.
 Upon payment, bring your receipt to the OneCard office, room 203, West Building.
 If you are no longer a student/faculty/staff, your ID card must be returned to the Office of Public Safety.